KarjamP/NDEYSS/README.md

 In regards to sending inputs to the mind, the algorithm must cause each and every single input to change the shape of the number that houses the conscious mind.
 It must not replace the number outright, but the number must morph, mutate or otherwise change shape.
 It must do this with all inputs, all the time.

 In regards to working with integers, the "Exclusive Or" bitwise operator is guaranteed to always mutate the number instead of replacing it.
 In regards to floating point, division would do the job; however, care must be taken to always normalize the variables before and after manipulating the number, or else the phenomena functionally equivalent to brain decay will happen as the number goes smaller.
+In regards to analogue signals, modulation would do.

 For the mind to send outputs (as to control their bodies within the enviromennt they're in, for instance), one must manipulate a copy of the number that housed the conscious mind, such that whatever it is they have control of functions according to their will.
 To this end, pseudorandom number generators can be used; the copy of the number that housed their mind would be provided to the pseudorandom number generator as a seed, which the pseudo random number generator would then manipulate and then send forth as an output.
 The pseudo random number generator would need to be called multiple times in order to control different parts of the consciousness' means of manipulation.